hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `language() -> str`

-Returns the language of recipe page, as defined within the page's HTML.
+Returns the language of the recipe page, as defined within the page's HTML.
 This is typically a two-letter BCP 47 language code, such as 'en' for English or 'de' for German, but may also include the dialect or variation, such as 'en-US' for American English.

 The language code is based on BCP 47 standards.
 For a comprehensive list of BCP 47 language codes, refer to this GitHub Gist: